 In November 2006, Madera County voters approved the extension of the 1⁄2 cent sales tax, named Measure T. Measure T is projected to generate more than \$213 million over its 20-year lifecycle that can be used to fund the design, right of way acquisition, and construction of transportation projects in Madera County.
 Measure T consists of several programs.
 51% of funds go towards the Commute Corridors/Farm to Market Program (Regional Transportation Program) and are directed to meet the improvement needs of regional streets and highway.
-44% of funds go towards the Safe Routes to School and Jobs Program (Local Transportation Program) and are directed toward rehabilitating aged local systems, and could be applied to increase road capacity, provide for pedestrian/bicycle improvements, and public transit enhancement Program and are directed toward expanding or enhancing public transit programs that address the transit dependent population.
+44% of funds go towards the Safe Routes to School and Jobs Program (Local Transportation Program) and are directed toward rehabilitating aged local systems, and could be applied to increase road capacity, provide for pedestrian/bicycle improvements, and public transit enhancements or for other transportation improvements.
+2% of funds go towards the Transit Enhancement Program and are directed toward expanding or enhancing public transit programs that address the transit dependent population.
 2% of funds go towards the Environmental Enhancement Program and are directed toward improving air quality and the environment such as pedestrian and bicycle facilities.